guisaraiva2000/HighlyDependableSystems/client/README.md

 ## About

-This library module contains protocol buffers (protobuf) definitions for a specific server.

-The interface is shared by the server, that implements it, and by the client, that needs it to make remote calls.
+This is a CLI (Command-Line Interface) application.

 ## Instructions for using Maven

-To compile and install:
+To compile and run using _exec_ plugin:

 ```
-mvn install
+mvn compile exec:java
 ```